Insights, Products

 Apple and Google business messaging solutions share interactive capabilities that enhance customer engagement.

-Google’s RCS business messaging (RBM) lets businesses communicate with subscribers with interactive messages that feel similar to chat apps.
-But unlike popular apps, RBM works within the native messaging app on Android devices.
+Google’s RCS for Business solution (previously called RBM) lets businesses communicate with subscribers with interactive messages that feel similar to chat apps.
+But unlike popular apps, RCS works within the native messaging app on a user’s smartphone.

-RBM offers a few different message types for businesses to reach customers with branded messaging.
-These message types vary in cost and supported features but all offer improvements over SMS.
+RCS for Business offers a few different message types for businesses to reach customers with branded messaging.
+These vary in cost and have different supported features but all offer improvements over SMS messages.

 What is Apple Messages for Businesses (AMB)?